Sue: Is there anything I should know?

 Sue: The aliens this week are talking chairs?

-Leela is in the TARDIS, anxiously waiting for the Doctor to return.
-She takes her frustrations out on K9.
+While Leela anxiously waits for the Doctor to return to his TARDIS, she takes her frustrations out on K9.
 Again.

 Sue: A dog isn’t just for Christmas, Leela.